 The company has come under fire this week in the wake of three lawsuits alleging the devices have caused Juul users to become addicted to nicotine.
-One of the Juul lawsuits was filed by the parents of a 15-year-old boy who they claim is addicted to the vaping device and the nicotine it provides.
+One of the Juul lawsuits was filed by the parents of a 15-year-old boy who they claim has acquired a vaping addiction due to the nicotine content of Juul pods.
 In addition, the Massachusetts Attorney General opened an investigation into Juul to determine if the company is targeting minors with their products.

->

-> Although Juul vaping devices are intended for adults 21 and older, they have become popular among teens, particularly high school students.
+Although Juul vaping devices are intended for adults 21 and older, they have become popular among teens, particularly high school students.
 In fact, the devices are so trendy many kids use the word as a verb, often referring to the act as “juuling.”
 There’s growing fear that vaping will becoming the next generation’s version of smoking, a concern supported by a 2017 CDC study, which found high schoolers and middle schoolers use e-cigarettes more often than regular ones.

 Currently valued at $15 billion, Juul Labs (the company that makes Juul products) controls approximately two-thirds of the vaping market.
 The company was founded with the stated intention of helping adult smokers stop using cigarettes in an effort to improve their health.
 Juul devices are small and easy to carry, with insertable pods that provide a nicotine hit in seconds.
 Although nicotine itself isn’t a carcinogen, it’s an addictive substance that alters brain function.